Jewelisjojo4life/GoogleClone/README.md

 # GoogleClone
 This is my google clone!
+Very basic right now I plan on make different versions of it as I get deeper into my courses